What is an Aquacultural Manager?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 1,028,700 jobs in the United States for Aquacultural Manager.
+There were about 1,028,700 jobs for Aquacultural Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Aquacultural Manager.
-The BLS estimates 74,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.

 The states with the most job growth for Aquacultural Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.